dimitarminchev/DCPA/README.md

 ## Author

-**Dimitar Minchev** is a university lecturer at the Center for Informatics and Technical Sciences at Burgas Free University.
+**Dimitar Minchev** is a university lecturer at the Faculty of Informatics and Technical Sciences at Burgas Free University.
 He prepares students for the [Republican Student Programming Olympiad](http://www.bcpc.eu/) in the [Competitive Programming Club](https://dev.bfu.bg/).
 He organizes a competition for the development of desktop and mobile applications [HACKATHON @ BFU](https://dev.bfu.bg/hackathon/).
 He created the unique [Programming Talent Academy](http://atp.bfu.bg/) and [Robotics School](http://robots.bfu.bg/) for students from Burgas.
 He initiated the student programming competition [CODE@BURGAS](https://spoj.bfu.bg/).
-Participates in the national program [Training for IT Skills and Career](https://github.com/dimitarminchev/ITCareer) of the Ministry of Education and Science.
+Participates in the national program [IT Skills and Career](https://github.com/dimitarminchev/ITCareer) of the Ministry of Education and Science.

 | Contact |
 | :--- |